hampussanden/Blog/src/pages/posts/deploy-airbyte-with-terraform-on-google-cloud-platform.md

 ---
 Airbyte has quickly become one of the most popular data ingestion tools on the market and it's easy to understand why once you start to get familiar with the tool.
 Airbyte has hundreds of connectors out of the box, and for the connectors that don't exist, you have the option to create your own.

 In this post I will cover how to deploy Airbyte to a Compute Engine instance in Google Cloud Platform.
-The goal is to help you get started as seamlessly as possible and we'll work through the practical example of installing Airbyte as explained in their documentation [here](https://docs.airbyte.com/deploying-airbyte/on-gcp-compute-engine/), using Terraform to provision everything in Google Cloud.
+The goal is to help you get started as seamlessly as possible with a production ready instance and we'll work through the practical example of installing Airbyte as explained in their documentation [here](https://docs.airbyte.com/deploying-airbyte/on-gcp-compute-engine/), using Terraform to provision everything in Google Cloud.

 The benefit of using Terraform to provision your deployment is that the work you put in will be easily replicable for anyone else who wants to do the same setup.